-To use a self-signed certificate, you'll need to activate insecure mode by setting the TLS_INSECURE property:
+To use a self-signed certificate, you will need to activate insecure mode by setting the following property for grb_rs:

-On the client side, you will also need to activate this mode either by using the --tls-insecure flag or by setting the GRB_TLS_INSECURE environment variable:
+When using grbcluster, you will also need to activate this mode by using the --tls-insecure flag with the login command.